 Ryder System, Inc. (Ryder), a Florida corporation founded in 1933, is a global leader in commercial fleet management and supply chain solutions.
 We operate primarily in three business segments: Fleet Management Solutions (FMS), Dedicated Transportation Services (DTS) and Supply Chain Solutions (SCS).
-Ryder has received significant awards and recognition from customers, leading transportation and logistics industry associations, business and regulatory communities.
+Ryder has received significant awards and recognition from customers, leading transportation and logistics industry associations. business and regulatory communities.
 Recent examples include: Forbes: America's Best Employers in Transportation and Logistics industry category (2016-2018); FORTUNE: World's Most Admired Companies Award in Trucking Industry (2016-2018); SupplyChainBrain - 100 Great Supply Chain Partners award (2017); Trucking HR Canada - Top Fleet Employers (2018); Carbon Disclosure Project Carbon Disclosure Leadership Index (2012, 2015); Food Logistics: Top Green Providers award for green transportation and logistics solutions (2012 - 2017); Inbound Logistics - top 75 Green Supply Chain Partners by Inbound Logistics (2009-2017); Supply & Demand Chain Executive: Green Supply Chain Award for meeting green or sustainable supply chain goals (2016-2017); 2020 Women on Boards W Company - Ryder was named a "W" company for having a board with more than 20 percent women (2013, 2017); CivilianJobs.com's Most Valuable Employers (MVE) for Military (2013 - 2017); Florida Diversity Council: Most Powerful and Influential Women Award (2017); SmartWay Excellence Award (2017).
 The FMS business provides full service leasing (long-term), commercial rental (short-term), as well as contract maintenance of trucks, tractors and trailers to customers principally in the U.S., Canada and the U.K. The standard leasing business model offers customers different vehicle options (such as fuel-efficient or natural gas powered vehicle packages) with attractive financing mechanisms.
 Because of increased demand for vehicle efficiency and reliability, companies that own and manage their own fleet of vehicles have put greater emphasis on the quality of preventative maintenance for their vehicles.
-In addition, several trends have been increasing the need for outsourcing: increased complexity and cost of buying and maintaining vehicles including technology, diagnostics, and training; labor issues including a shortage of qualified truck drivers and mechanics; as well as increased regulation - e.g. more expensive emission controls needed for EPA-compliant engines - and enforcement of safety requirements.
-Under the FMS Full Service Lease option, Ryder offers vehicle maintenance services, supplies and related equipment necessary for operating and maintaining lease vehicles.
-This applies to customers who want to manage their own freight, but are interested in outsourcing or upgrading their fleet management needs without having to invest their own capital.
-Under the FMS Commercial Rental option, customers who need to supplement their fleet on a short-term basis are able to rent vehicles for a day, a week, a month, or on a multi-year rental contract.
+In addition, several trends have been increasing the need for outsourcing: increased complexity and cost of buying and maintaining vehicles including technology, diagnostics, and training; labor issues including a shortage of qualified truck drivers and mechanics; as well as increased regulation - e.g. more expensive emission controls needed for EPAcompliant engines - and enforcement of safety requirements.
 The Dedicated Transportation Service (DTS) option provides vehicles and drivers as part of a dedicate transportation solution in the US.
 Customers directly manage their overall freight movement but Ryder provides the equipment, maintenance, and administrative services (including driver hiring, training, routing and scheduling, and fleet sizing) associated with maintaining the customer's private fleet.
 This combination of services allow us to provide high service levels and the most efficient routing to lower fuel costs due to less idle time and fewer empty miles.
 A key difference between Dedicated Transportation Services and Full Service Lease is Ryder provides the drivers for Dedicated.
 The SCS supply chain solution provides Distribution and Transportation Management services in North America and Asia.
 SCS customers are looking for a total integrated solution that includes managing outsourced vehicles, drivers, freight routing, IT integration, warehouse and distribution management, as well as other logistics engineering services.
 SCS provides a wide range of services relating to a customer's distribution operations, from designing the distribution network to managing distribution facilities.
 Customers can more precisely align inbound and outbound shipments, synchronize returns with optimized fleet use and arrange backhauls to offset transportation costs and minimize empty miles that will directly help lowering GHG emissions.
 The SCS Transportation Management business offers services relating to all aspects of a customer's transportation network.
 Ryder's transportation specialists provide shipment planning and execution, through a series of technological and web-based solutions.